 • School performance suffers (grades dropping, dropping classes)

-• Secretly engaging in substance abuse
+• Secretly engaging in risky activities

 • Withdrawal from normal peer group or family members

 • Lack of interest in hobbies or other activities

 • Neglect of their appearance or a change in hygiene.

 All of these can be indicators that your teenager may have depression — something is going on with your child and these must not be overlook or considered as normal teenage behavior.

 Most depressed teens have thoughts of suicide and sadly, far too many follow through on those thoughts.
 Suicide is the third largest cause of death among young adults, age 15 to 24.
 It is the fourth largest cause of death among the younger and pre-teens age 10 to 14.